Baroque Churches of the Philippines: San Agustin Church in Manila

-The San Agustin Church (Manila)|San Agustin Church in Manila, also known as The Church of the Immaculate Conception of San Agustín was the first church built on the island of Luzon in 1571, immediately after the Spanish occupation of the Philippines|Spanish conquest of Manila.
+The San Agustin Church in Manila, also known as The Church of the Immaculate Conception of San Agustín was the first church built on the island of Luzon in 1571, immediately after the Spanish conquest of Manila.
 A site within the district of Intramuros was assigned to the Augustinian Order, the first to evangelize in the Philippines.
-In 1587 the impermanent earliest building in wood and palm fronds was replaced by a stone church and monastery in stone, the latter becoming the Augustinian mother house in the Philippines.The Baroque Churches of the Philippines consists of 4 churches built during the Spanish colonial era in the late 16th century – San Agustin Church in Manila, San Agustin Church in Paoay, Ilocos Norte, Nuestra Señora de la Asuncion in Santa Maria, Ilocos Sur, and Santo Tomas de Villanueva Church in Iloilo.
+In 1587 the impermanent earliest building in wood and palm fronds was replaced by a stone church and monastery in stone, the latter becoming the Augustinian mother house in the Philippines.

-Miag-ao became an independent parish in 1731, when a simple church and convento were built.
-However, destruction of the town by Muslim pirates in 1741 and 1754 led to the town being rebuilt in a more secure location.
-The new church, constructed in 1787–97, was built as a fortress, to withstand further incursions.as, however, damaged severely by fire during the revolution against Spain in 1898 and in the Second World War.
 Two bell towers were added in 1854, but the northern one cracked in the 1880 earthquake and had to be demolished.
 Because of the danger of natural disasters, much of the church's aesthetic had to be sacrificed in favor of durability and functionality.
-The church's age of more than 400 years, it has become a witness to many significant events in Philippine history during the Spanish period.
-In 1762, during the Seven Years War, British forces looted the church.
-In 1898, San Agustin Church Manila became a venue for American and Spaniards to discuss and sign the surrender of Manila to the Americans.
+In 1762, during the Seven Years' War, British forces looted the church.
+In 1898, San Agustin Church became a venue for American and Spaniards to discuss and sign the surrender of Manila to the Americans.